 When are medicines for urinary urgency and incontinence usually prescribed?

 For people with stress incontinence, duloxetine may be advised if pelvic floor exercises alone are not helping to treat their stress incontinence.
 It is usually advised in women who do not want to undergo surgery, or in women who have health problems that may mean that surgery is unsuitable.
+Pelvic floor exercises are usually more effective if done with supervision by a healthcare professional, rather than alone at home.
+For those who are obese or overweight, weight loss may also help.

 Which medicine is usually prescribed?